*The company was dissolved in 2016

-Typical users include foodies and photography lovers (we encourage to share your own pictures of your meal with us).
-We also find the profile of people who just want a convenient tool to order food quick and without hassle.
+Typical users include foodies and photography lovers (we encourage you to share your own pictures of your meal with us).
+We also find the profile of people who just want a convenient tool to order food quickly and without hassle.

 Midlands Traveller: What kind of feedback have you received so far?

 Magda Sternik: Feedback has been really positive.
 Many people find Foodswiper an excellent app since it can make their lives easier and can help them find the food they want in a more convenient and fun way.